 • 1,500 per call or text if it is proven the violation was willful

 Beyond ATDS restrictions and DNC compliance, the TCPA includes rules on wireless communication, the Reassigned Numbers Database (RND), call curfews, express written consent, and call frequency limits.
 These rules vary by state, requiring businesses to understand state TCPA compliance laws to avoid costly fines.
+Together with the FDCPA, the TCPA forms the basis for modern debt collection compliance.
+Organizations must implement systems to ensure that all call attempts comply with these restrictions.

 Consumer Financial Protection Bureau

 The Consumer Financial Protection Bureau (CFPB) enforces federal consumer financial laws to protect consumers from unfair, deceptive, or abusive debt collection practices.
 The CFPB oversees compliance for banks, non-bank mortgage companies, payday lenders, and private education lenders.
 Collections contact compliance for third party vendors also falls under the CFPB’s jurisdiction.
+The CFPB’s focus on transparency and consumer control reinforces the need for real-time compliance automation for debt collection processes.

 State-Level Regulations